Adversarial Risk via Optimal Transport and Optimal Couplings: Optimal adversarial classifiers via optimal couplings

 Finally, consider the interval $(-r, +r)$.
 In this interval, $f(x) \leq g(x)$ for every point.
 Hence, a transport map from $\mu_0$ to $\nu_0$ is obtained by simply considering the identity function.
 Any remaining mass in $\mu$ is moved to $\nu$ arbitrarily, incurring a cost of at most 1 per unit mass.
 The total cost of transport is then upper-bounded by

 where for brevity we have denoted $\mu_{*}(\real)$ as $\mu_*$.
 However, we also have

 The lower and upper bounds match and this concludes the proof.
 The robust risk $R_\epsilon^*$ is given by Theorem~\ref{th_01bound}.
-The robust risk of the classifier that decides $1$ on the set $A$ is easily seen to be $R_\epsilon^*$. \end{proof}
+The robust risk of the classifier that declares label $1$ on the set $A$ is easily seen to be $R_\epsilon^*$. \end{proof}

 We now extend the above proof strategy to demonstrate the optimal coupling for Gaussians with arbitrary means and arbitrary variances.
 Our main result is the following: \begin{theorem} Let $\mu$ and $\nu$ be Gaussian measures $\cN(\mu_1, \sigma_1^2)$ and $\cN(\mu_2, \sigma_2^2)$ respectively.
 Assume $\sigma_1^2 > \sigma_2^2$ without loss of generality.
 Let $m_1, m_2 >0$ be such that $f(-m_1-\epsilon) = g(-m_1+\epsilon)$ and $f(m_2+\epsilon) = g(m_2-\epsilon)$.
 Let $A = (-\infty, -m_1] \cup [m_2, \infty)$.
 Then the optimal transport cost between $\mu$ and $\nu$ is given by